k0sproject/k0s/docs/runtime.md

 ## containerd configuration

 By default k0s manages the full containerd configuration.
-User has the option of fully overriding, and thus also managing, the configuration themselves.
+You have the option of fully overriding, and thus also managing, the configuration yourself.

 ### User managed containerd configuration

-In the default k0s generated configuration there's a "magic" comment telling k0s it is k0s managed:
+In the default k0s generated configuration there's a "magic" comment telling containerd it is managed by k0s:

 ```toml
 # k0s_managed=true
 ```

-If you wish to take over the configuration management remove this line.
+If you wish to take over the configuration management, remove this line.

-To make changes to containerd configuration you must first generate a default containerd configuration, with the default values set to `/etc/k0s/containerd.toml`:
+To make changes to the containerd configuration you must first generate a default containerd configuration, with the default values set to `/etc/k0s/containerd.toml`:

 ```shell
 containerd config default > /etc/k0s/containerd.toml